se701g2/Doto/wiki_guidelines.md

  ## Writing style
  Some important writing guidelines when contributing include:
- * Writing in first person e.g. "we implemented y using ... "
+ * Writing in first person but avoid using singular pronouns e.g. "we implemented y using ... "
  * Writing with proper grammar and spelling
  * Maintaining a level of professional etiquette while contributing